Lee-Ann2/wireframing/README.md

 # Which Type Is Used?

 High fidelity because of the details and visuals present.
 It used colors, images, fonts and every component is in place.

+# Wireframing tools
+- There are many tools for wireframing such as:
+  1. Adobe XD
+  2. sketch
+  3. Figma
+  4. Axure

+It is recommended for developers to use Figma as it is free and easy to use.
+It offers a minimalist designs for those who want to simply the process.
+It offers a wide range of resources like dev mode where developers can prototype whilest they are coding.
+It makes it easier for developers to collaborat.